 General overview

-American citizens, residents and green card holders have to file annual US tax return if their gross income exceeds applicable threshold for their filing status.
-For 2021, income filing thresholds range from only $5 for married people filing separately from their spouses, to $27,800 for married filing jointly, if both spouses are 65 or older.
+American citizens, residents and green card holders have to file annual U.S. income tax return if their gross income exceeds applicable threshold for their filing status.
+For 2024, income thresholds range from only $5 for married people filing separately from their spouses, to $32,300 for married filing jointly, if both spouses are 65 or older.

-• Gross income should not be mistaken with taxable income.
-For people living outside the US, a common misinterpretation of the income threshold is looking at income that would be left if foreign earned income exclusion was claimed, that is $108,700 for 2021.
+Gross income should not be mistaken with taxable income.
+For people living outside the U.S., a common misinterpretation of the income threshold is looking at whether any income is left after the foreign earned income exclusion is claimed ($126,500 for 2024).
 While there may be no taxable income and no tax due after excluding foreign earned income, the very exclusion is possible only by filing a tax return together with form 2555.
 If form 2555 is not filed, foreign earned income is not considered excluded.

-For tax years 2020 and 2021, it may be beneficial to file a tax return even if gross income is below the filing threshold and a tax return is not required.
-That may be the case if an eligible individual did not receive one or few of the economic impact payments that were sent out by the US government in 2020 and 2021 to help people during the coronavirus pandemic, or received less than a full amount.
-In that case, amounts that were not received may be requested as refundable credit on the 2020 and/or on the 2021 tax return.
-An “overpayment” of tax resulting from a credit can be directly deposit into the US bank account, or sent to a recipient via a USD check, or applied towards future years tax liability.
+For tax year 2021, it may be beneficial to file a tax return even if tax return is not required due to low or no income.
+That may be the case if an eligible individual did not receive the economic impact payment that was sent out by the U.S. government in 2021 to help people during the coronavirus pandemic, or received less than a full amount.
+In that case, amounts that were not received may be claimed as refundable credit on the 2021 tax return.
+An “overpayment” of tax resulting from a credit can be directly deposit into the U.S. bank account, or sent to a recipient via a USD check, or applied towards future years tax liability.

 Filing status